 - 1 onion finely diced

-- Add green beans, onion and dill to large pot
+- Add green beans, onion, and dill to a large pot

-- Add in canned tomatoes or crushed tomatoes, oil, salt and pepper.
+- Add in canned tomatoes or crushed tomatoes, Parthena Extra Virgin Olive Oil, salt and pepper.
 Top with the water.

-- Let this all come to a boil and turn to medium to low heat and let simmer for ½ hour.
+- Bring to a boil and turn to medium to low heat and let simmer for 30 minutes.

-- The beans should begin to get tender, then add cubed potato and let simmer for 1 hour.
+- Once the beans start to become tender, add the cubed potato and let simmer for 1 hour.

-- Stir often as water will evaporate while simmering, you can add water as will thicken up with paste.
+- Stir often as water will evaporate while simmering.
+Add additional water as needed.

-- When beans and potatoes are cooked and tender, add tomato paste and chicken bouillon, let simmer into the tomato sauce.
-Add salt and pepper to taste if needed.
+- When beans and potatoes are cooked and tender, add tomato paste and chicken bouillon and salt and pepper to taste as needed.

 - Serve this dish with chunks of feta cheese and Greek Keftethes (meatballs) and fresh bread for dipping.